bassamanator/Sovol-SV06-firmware/README.md

    5. `BED_MESH_CALIBRATE`
    6. `SAVE_CONFIG` (once completed)

+## Adjust Your Slicer

+You need to adjust the start and end gcode in your slicer.
+The relevant macros are `PRINT_START` and `PRINT_END`.
+Find instructions [here](https://ellis3dp.com/Print-Tuning-Guide/articles/passing_slicer_variables.html#slicer-start-g-code).

 ## Directory Structure

 This repository contains many files and folders.
 Some are *necessary* for this Klipper configuration to work, others are not.